An invitation to Alexandrov geometry: CAT(0) spaces: Exotic aspherical manifolds

 By Proposition~\ref{prob:cubical-analog}, $\spc{Q}$ is a homology manifold.
 It follows that $\spc{Q}$ is a piecewise linear manifold with a finite number of singularities at its vertices.

-Removing a small contractible neighborhood $V_v$ of each vertex $v$ in $\spc{Q}$, we can obtain a piecewise linear manifold $\spc{N}$ whose boundary is formed by several copies of $\Sigma$.
+Removing a small contractible neighborhood $V_v$ of each vertex $v$ in $\spc{Q}$, we can obtain a piecewise linear manifold $\spc{N}$ whose boundary is formed by several copies of~$\Sigma$.

-Let us glue a copy of $\spc{W}$ along its boundary to each copy of $\Sigma$ in the boundary of $\spc{N}$.
-This results in a closed piecewise linear manifold $\spc{M}$ which is homotopically equivalent to $\spc{Q}$.
+Let us glue a copy of $\spc{W}$ along its boundary to each copy of $\Sigma$ in the boundary of~$\spc{N}$.
+This results in a closed manifold $\spc{M}$ with polyhedral metric which is homotopically equivalent to~$\spc{Q}$.